 What I didn't know was how easy it was to make.
 And that it's also called "tigernut milk," because in the Spanish version it's made from tigernuts instead of rice.
 But there are only six ingredients.
 The time-consuming part is allowing the rice-water mixture to sit at room temperature, so I prepped it before work and let it sit the entire day, and then made the drink when I came home.
 It's easy and quick (once you've done the first part), and if I ever have summer garden parties or something, this is what I'll serve.

 I did some research, and there are endless variations of it.
 Some recipes call for milk, some call for almonds, and some call for rum(?!).
-I liked this recipe that I found on Pati's Mexican Table's website because it included vanilla.
+I liked this recipe that I found on Pati's Mexican Table because it included vanilla.

 TRADITIONAL MEXICAN HORCHATA WITH VANILLA